 An important direction of research involving vdW molecules concerns cold, controlled chemical reactions.
 Recent studies with ultracold atomic gases have revealed that the spin structure of the van der Waals bound state can play an important role in the product distribution following reactions such as three-body recombination \cite{Li:2022,Haze:2022,SHpaper}.
 In particular, the specific spin structure of Rb$_2$ vdW bound states at low magnetic fields gives rise to a spin conservation propensity rule in three-body recombination \cite{Haze:2022, Haze2023}.
 One can also expect that similar spin propensity rules exist for cold reactions between vdW molecules colliding with atoms and that they depend on the molecular spin structure.
 Furthermore, the spin structure of vdW molecules can vary considerably among alkali species and can ultimately influence how they can be manipulated by external fields.
 Therefore, determining the spin structure of vdW molecules is of fundamental importance to understand and explore various types of ultracold chemical reactions currently accessible to experiments with ultracold atoms and molecules.

 Investigating the spin structure of alkali vdW diatomic molecules can be done by solving the coupled-channel Schr\"{o}dinger equation with well-known {\it ab initio} Born-Oppenheimer (BO) potentials \cite{Julienne2014,Knoop2011,Tiemann2020,Strauss2010,Berninger2013} and hyperfine interactions.
 However, for future implementation in reaction dynamics in three-body numerical simulations \cite{3bnum} it is also imperative to design simpler potential models to replace the actual BO potentials.
 In the simplified model, potentials can typically be made much shallower to alleviate the computational burden in three-body calculations \cite{Wang:2014,Chapurin:2019,Tempest:2023}.
 We explore this aspect in this present manuscript.
 Numerical simulations for three-body recombination of ultracold atoms, which use the actual BO potentials, have been conducted in Refs. \cite{Secker:2021, Li:2022,kraats:2024}.
-However, in such studies, additional high momentum truncations were implemented in momentum-space \cite{Secker:2021, Li:2022,kraats:2024}, which has a similar effect to reducing the depth of potential in coordinate space.
+In such studies, additional high momentum truncations were implemented in momentum-space \cite{Secker:2021, Li:2022,kraats:2024}, which has a similar effect to reducing the depth of potential in coordinate space.
 Nevertheless, developing potential models with reduced depth is more suitable for implementation in coordinate-space approaches.